bitstrike/guake/README.rst

 history to be available when building from source.
 Note this does not impact source distribution packages you can download from Pypi.

-Build from sources instructions are described on
+**For this enhanced version**: Use the "Building from Source" section above to build a proper `.deb` package with the Pin Terminal feature included.

-`this page of the Online Documentation <http://guake.readthedocs.io/en/latest/user/installing.html#install-from-source>`_.
+Original build from sources instructions are described on `this page of the Online Documentation <http://guake.readthedocs.io/en/latest/user/installing.html#install-from-source>`_.
 Please read this carefully before opening an issue!